1. Create github page

 will generate your blog and start Webrick server.

-.
-If everything is ok push it to your USERNAME.github.com
+Now you can check your blog at localhost:4000.
+If everything is ok push it to your USERNAME.github.com repository and

 your blog is deployed.